-- Advocacy work that does not directly improve member and/or community health or quality of health. - Lobbying - CCO provider administrative activities - Any product or service that can be billed to any health insurance plan currently or known in the future (durable medical equipment, screenings, medicines, etc.) - Indirect costs - Individual rent/mortgage assistance and utilities (business costs associated with this project are allowable) - Brick and mortar construction - Project benefitting a single individual or single household - Health Information Technology that goes against PacificSource's one vendor policy - COHC staff and household members cannot apply - OHA and DHS cannot apply
+- Advocacy work that does not directly improve member and/or community health or quality of health. - Lobbying - Any covered product or service that can be billed to any health insurance plan currently or known in the future (durable medical equipment, screenings, medicines, etc.) - Individual rent/mortgage assistance and utilities (business costs associated with this project are allowable) - Administrative activities to support the delivery of covered services - Provider workforce or certification training - o "Provider" is defined as any entity with a PacificSource Community Solutions contract to provide services to Medicaid recipients - Brick and mortar construction - Project benefitting a single individual or single household - Health Information Technology that goes against PacificSource's one vendor policy - Oregon Health Authority, Department of Human Services cannot apply